ditchallaway/Hippy-Crack/README.md

 ___

-Hydrogen has a powerful API for exposing data to your page templates using the data method, we can expose synchronous or asynchronous data.
+Hippy Crack has a powerful API for exposing data to your page templates using the data method, we can expose synchronous or asynchronous data.

 Let's see how we can do this!